Othala

 Othala (ᛟ), also known as ēðel and odal, is a rune that represents the o and œ phonemes in the Elder Futhark and the Anglo-Saxon Futhorc writing systems respectively.
 Its name is derived from the reconstructed Proto-Germanic *ōþala- "heritage; inheritance, inherited estate".
-As it does not occur in Younger Futhark, it disappears from the Scandinavian record around the 8th century, however its usage continued in England into the 11th century.
+As it does not occur in Younger Futhark, it disappears from the Scandinavian record around the 8th century, but its usage continued in England into the 11th century, where it was sometimes further used in manuscripts as a shorthand for the word ēðel ("homeland"), similarly to how other runes were sometimes used at the time.
+The rune may also be the origin of the Gothic letter 𐍉 ("utal"), used by Wulfila in the 4th century CE for his Gothic Bible, although Greek letters may also have been used as a source.

-As with other symbols used historically in Europe such as the swastika and Celtic cross, othala has been appropriated by far-right groups such as the Nazi party and neo-Nazis.
-The rune also continues to be used in non-racist contexts, both in Heathenry and in wider popular culture such as the works of J.R.R.
-Tolkien.
+As with many other historical European symbols, othala has been appropriated by far-right groups such as the Nazi party and neo-Nazis, who have used it to represent ideas like Aryan heritage - a meaning not found in any pre-modern source.
+The rune also continues to be used in unrelated contexts, both in Heathenry and in wider popular culture such as the works of J.R.R.
+Tolkien and video games.

 Name and etymology

 The sole attested name of the rune is ēþel, meaning "homeland".
 Based on this, and cognates in other Germanic languages such as óðal and ēthel, the *ōþalą can be reconstructed, meaning "ancestral land", "the land owned by one's kin", and by extension "property" or "inheritance". *ōþalą is in turn derived from *aþalą, meaning "nobility" and "disposition".

 Terms derived from *ōþalą are formative elements in some Germanic names, notably Ulrich.

-The term "odal" (óðal) refers to Scandinavian laws of inheritance which established land rights for families that had owned that a parcel of land over a number of generations, restricting its sale to others.
+The term "odal" (óðal) refers to Scandinavian laws of inheritance which established land rights for families that had owned that parcel of land over a number of generations, restricting its sale to others.
 Among other aspects, this protected the inheritance rights of daughters against males from outside the immediate family.
-Some of these laws remain in effect today in Norwway as the Odelsrett (allodial right).
+Some of these laws remain in effect today in Norway as the Odelsrett (allodial right).
 The tradition of Udal law found in Shetland, Orkney, and the Isle of Man, is from the same origin.